Craving Conversation in Schools

 As I describe in my last post, I observed classes in public high schools and shadowed museum guides as they led students through former detention centers.
 I interviewed more than fifty parents, teachers, and students.
 Of the many themes that came up throughout my interviews, one in particular tugged at my facilitator side: many teachers and parents told me how hard it is to talk about this history.
 “The parents of my students are children of the dictatorship,” Patricia Villegas, a history teacher, told me.
 “We grew up in terror.
 So how do we raise our kids?”
 Many students said that they learn about the dictatorship in school but need more space to talk about what it means to them.

-During a visit to the U.S. halfway through my year in Buenos Aires, I participated in the Power of Dialogue workshop at Public Conversations.
+During a visit to the U.S. halfway through my year in Buenos Aires, I participated in the Power of Dialogue workshop at Essential Partners.
 In my conversation with workshop trainer Corky Becker before the workshop began, I talked about how the question driving my research had begun to shift from “what information do students learn in school about this history,” to “what do students make of this history and of the way it’s taught in school?”
 Corky asked me, “Why don’t you bring students together for a dialogue and ask them?”

 I hesitated at first.
 I participated in the workshop and then went back to Buenos Aires, still unsure whether it was my place, as an outsider, to organize such dialogues.
 I worried that people who lived through or were born into this history would think it was not my place to try to create a space for this sort of conversation.